agmcfarland/GeneGrouper/README.md

 # 1. Why use GeneGrouper?

-GeneGrouper searches many genomes for a query gene using BLAST.
-When GeneGrouper finds a hit, it uses that gene as a seed and extracts the surrounding upstream and downstream genes **(Fig. 1 A-C)**.
-The extracted regions are then separated into groups of regions that share similar gene content **(Fig. 1 D)**.
+GeneGrouper is used to understand what kinds of gene clusters are present in a set of genomes and how conserved their gene content is.

-In this way, GeneGrouper can show the user all regions that have different gene content (separated by group), and those that have similar gene content (found within groups) **(Fig. 1 D)**.
+GeneGrouper searches a set of user-inputted genomes for a user-inputted query gene using BLAST.
+When GeneGrouper finds a hit, it extracts the upstream and downstream genes surrounding that seed gene **(Fig. 1 A-C)**.
+The extracted regions are then separated into groups of regions that have similar gene content using DBSCAN **(Fig. 1 D)**.

-This approach can be used to find whether a specific gene cluster is found in all searched genomes, and whether each gene cluster that is found has all the expected genes, or whether there is unusual gene content.
+GeneGrouper's tabular and visual outputs show the user how many groups of unique regions were found and their architectures **(Fig. 1D middle)** , how many regions are in each group **(Fig 1.D group member counts)** , and how conserved the gene content is in each group **(Fig 1.D dissimilarity)**.
+Additional data provided by GeneGrouper shows which genomes carry which regions/groups, the gene content within the each region, and how similar the gene content in a region is relative to other regions in that group.

 <img src="docs/overview_figure.png" alt="GeneGrouper overview figure" width=1000>

 **Figure 1:** GeneGrouper overview (A-C).
 Panel D shows GeneGrouper results after searching 1,130 *Salmonella enterica* genomes for regions containing *pduA* homologs.
+Left panel shows BLAST statistics for each seed gene for each region.
+Middle panel shows the unique groups identified and their architecture.
+Right panel shows gene content conservation of each region and the number of regions binned to each group.

 <br></br>